How to get your voice heard

 Before going into a difficult meeting, visualize and replay positive highlights from your career in your head.
 Like the time you confidently delivered your message or spearheaded a project that produced outstanding results.
 Shifting your focus to you at your best enables you to project your confident self.
 And, like actors and sports stars, have your own discreet ritual or ‘anchor’, a movement that has a deliberate association or memory with feeling confident and in control.
 Once performed it will recapture the way you felt that day and remind your brain that you can do this – and you will.

-Step 4: Conquer your verbal tics
+Step 4: Conquier your verbal tics

 Make your statements without apology, preamble or disclaimers that undermine your authority.
 Try using the rule of three to make your statements concise.
 And if you want to interject, make sure to build on the previous speaker: “That’s a great idea, and there are three points I want to make in response.
 The first is xxx, and the second is xx, and finally xx…” In this way you’re stopping people interrupting you, while encouraging your brain to be brief”.